electric-sql/pglite/multi-session-worker-multi-memory-design.md

 Large query results and COPY streams must not accumulate without bound.
 Host shims copy between the connection ring and decoded memory-0 or memory-1 buffers in v1; the deferred tier adds memory 2 to the same decoder.

+PostgreSQL Workers may block on ring wake words with `Atomics.wait()`.
+JavaScript running in the supervisor or socket frontend must never block the Node main thread; its ring readers and writers await `Atomics.waitAsync()` on the corresponding SAB sequence word, then recheck cursors, close/error flags, and generations.
+A small wrapper handles both the synchronous and Promise-valued results allowed by the `Atomics.waitAsync()` API.
+The Node capability suite must assert main-thread `waitAsync` wake, timeout, and close behavior even though the Node 22 floor is already newer than the feature.

 ### 17.3 Descriptor ownership

 Descriptor tables are process-private and live in memory 0 or Worker runtime state.
 Connection and broker handles include process generations so unexpected Worker exit cannot leak or reassign an old handle.

 ### 17.4 Session-side API reuse

 `PGliteSession` should derive from `BasePGlite` and implement the protocol primitives over rings.
-Parser, serializer, transaction, notice, notification, and query-exclusivity behavior remains in the existing TypeScript layer.
+Parser, serializer, transaction, notice, notification, and query-exclusivity behavior remains in the existing TypeScript layer, but the single-user assumption that bytes arrive only while a query call is pumping must be removed.

+Every session starts exactly one continuous outbound-ring reader after startup.
+That reader is the sole owner of backend-protocol framing for the connection; query methods never race it by reading the ring directly.
+The dispatcher routes:

+- `NotificationResponse`, `NoticeResponse`, and asynchronous `ParameterStatus` to session-level state/events whether the backend is busy or idle;
+- query result, error, copy, and `ReadyForQuery` messages to the currently registered operation state machine;
+- backend EOF/error to both the active operation and the session lifecycle.

+A query registers its response sink before publishing request bytes, then waits until the dispatcher observes the matching completion/`ReadyForQuery`.
+Between queries the dispatcher continues draining, so another backend's `NOTIFY`, an extension notice, or a parameter change cannot fill the outbound ring and deadlock an idle listener.
+COPY installs a temporary operation mode in the same dispatcher rather than creating another reader.
+Messages that are neither asynchronous nor valid for the current operation are protocol errors.
+Session close stops the dispatcher only after EOF or an explicit abort and cannot strand already-framed asynchronous messages.

 ### 17.5 Replacement `pglite-socket`